bennylope/bennylope.github.com/_posts/2015-10-11-haskell-todo.md

 The explicit use of `Just` makes more sense to me, but having seen the `return` used enough in similar looking blocks of code, it smells like there's probably a reason to use `return` - I just couldn't tell you what it is.

+**Updated**: I made a few minor edits after publishing this, thanks to everyone who gave feedback after taking the time to read.